 We’ve inspected Planet VPN’s features, server network, speed, privacy, security, and pricing.

 Let’s see if it’s the right service for you and your needs!

 |Operating systems||Windows, macOS, Android, iOS, and Linux||Number of connections||10|

 |Kill switch||Yes||Split tunneling||No|

-Generally speaking, Planet VPN isn’t particularly feature-rich.
+Generally speaking, this service isn’t particularly feature-rich.

 So, don’t expect advanced options like specialized servers, double-hopping, or split tunneling.

 That’s not a flaw, but it might deter users who need those tools.
 In that case, you’re better off looking at premium providers.